|Math OER Zoom Room Textbook YouTube Distance Learning Tips|

 (Please communicate with me using the above cell phone or LCC email.
 Please do not use my LCC office phone or moodle's messages.

-This course teaches ratios, proportions, percents, measurement unit conversions, and geometry to prepare students for future math courses.
+Math 20 teaches ratios, proportions, percents, measurement unit conversions, and geometry to prepare students for future math courses.

 You will be required to learn and use specific techniques and processes that may be different from what you have used in the past, and develop your ability to communicate mathematically by showing all work in a neat and organized manner.

 Students are encouraged to use study groups for all types of homework.
-In-person study groups are best, of course, but doing homework together on speaker-phone or computer voice chat is also usuallly better than working alone.

 This class asks students to spend the term earning meaningful achievements instead of points.